MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-executive-sponsorship.md

 - Removing barriers to enable action.
 - Communicating announcements that are of critical importance, to help them gain traction.
 - Decision-making, particularly for strategic-level governance decisions.
-- Dispute resolution (for escalated issues that cannot be resolved by operational or tactical personnel).
+- Dispute resolution (for escalated issues that can't be resolved by operational or tactical personnel).
 - Supporting organizational change initiatives (for example, creating or expanding the [Center of Excellence](powerbi-adoption-roadmap-center-of-excellence.md)).

 > [!IMPORTANT]